EskimoBear/dote-spec/README.md

 single = "&", symbol : JSON_array | JSON_null
 ```

 If an array is provided as the value, it's elements are passed as parameters to the symbols function.
 The reader interprets a single with a null value as a 0-arity function call.
 If the length of the array does not match the arity expected by the function then an error is thrown.

-When the reader interprets a JSON member as a single it evaluates it and then removes the member from the eson document.
+When the reader interprets a JSON member as a single it evaluates it and then removes the member from their current position in the eson document.
+An eson reader must retain these members in a special array with the keyword "env".
+The reader should allow the user to choose whether or not the "env" member should be shown.

 ```JSON
 {